-Social change in the 21st century is shaped by both demographic changes associated with ageing societies and significant technological change and development.
+Social change in the twenty-first century is shaped by both demographic changes associated with ageing societies and significant technological change and development.
 Outlining the basic principles of a new academic field, Socio-gerontechnology, this book explores common conceptual, theoretical and methodological ideas that become visible in the critical scholarship on ageing and technology at the intersection of Age Studies and Science and Technology Studies (STS).

 Comprised of 15 original chapters, three commentaries and an afterword, the book explores how ageing and technology are already interconnected and constantly being intertwined in Western societies.
-Topics addressed cover a broad variety of socio-material domains including care robots, the use of social media, ageing in place technologies, the performativity of user involvement and public consultations, dementia care and many others.
-Together, they provide a unique understanding of ageing and technology from a social sciences and humanities perspective and contribute to the development of new ontologies, methodologies and theories that might serve as both critique of, and inspiration for, policy and design.
+Topics addressed cover a broad variety of socio-material domains, including care robots, the use of social media, ageing-in-place technologies, the performativity of user involvement and public consultations, dementia care and many others.
+Together, they provide a unique understanding of ageing and technology from a social sciences and humanities perspective and contribute to the development of new ontologies, methodologies and theories that might serve as both critique of and inspiration for policy and design.

 Table of Contents

 1. Socio-gerontechnology – Key Themes, Future Agendas

 Alexander Peine, Barbara L. Marshall, Wendy Martin, Louis Neven

 2. Age, Actors and Agency – What We Can Learn from Age Studies and STS for the Development of Socio-gerontechnology

 Part I: Bridges - Critical Frameworks of Ageing and Technology

 3. Fragile Robots and Coincidental Innovation: Turning Socio-gerontechnology towards Ontology